emm-sam/Computer-Vision-Rock-Paper-Scissors/README.md

 ```

 - Creating multiple flags ensures that only one prediction is made
-- the functions are inside this capture flag
+- The functions are inside this capture flag
-- the else function keeps the game outcome on the screen
+- The else function keeps the game outcome on the screen

 ```python
 """